How to Create Database and User MySQL Database on RHEL 7

 Create & Give Acces User Database

-Remove Access
+Remove the Access

-to remove the privileges that have been given you can use a syntax like this
+To remove the privileges that have been given you can use a syntax like this

 mysql> REVOKE SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER ON 'Bangkit'.* FROM 'kitsake'@'%';